 Fellows built an exceptional career in auto racing both at the wheel and on the business side with ventures such as the Ron Fellows Performance Driving School and Canadian Tire Motorsport Park among others.
 He is one of Trans Am’s most prolific winners with 20 overall victories, including his latest coming in 2014 after an 18-year hiatus.
 During a driving career that dates back to the early 1980’s, he amassed an amazing record of championships and victories across a dazzling array of disciplines.
 His major accomplishments include 25 ALMS wins where he also won three consecutive GTS class driver’s championships.
 He was the overall winner in the 24 Hours of Daytona in 2001 and brought home two first-place GTS class trophies at the 24 Hours of Le Mans in 2001 and 2002.
-Fellows competed in all three of NASCAR’s top series, Cup, Nationwide (now Xfinity), and Trucks, these had the bets insurance, here you can find more information.
+Fellows competed in all three of NASCAR’s top series, Cup, Nationwide (now Xfinity), and Trucks, these had the best insurance, here you can find more information.
 He was particularly successful in Nationwide where he picked off four victories to go along with eight other top-five finishes.
 In the truck series, he scored two wins and two thirds in just 15 races.

 Boris Said amassed myriad accomplishments beginning at the onset of his career when he won SCCA Rookie-of-the-Year in 1987.
 He was national runoffs champion three times, in 1989, ’90, and ’91.
 It wasn’t long before he asserted his prominence in sports car racing with GT class wins in the 24 Hours of Daytona in 1997 and 1998, as well as the 12 Hours of Sebring also in 1998.
 In 2004 he was crowned the Rolex Sports Car Series GT champion and followed that up by becoming the first American to score a 24 Hours of Nurburgring victory in 2005.
 His prowess as a road racer attracted the attention of NASCAR teams and by 1995 he began racing in the Truck series where he scored a victory at Sonoma in 1998.
 He raced in all three major NASCAR series, scoring eight top-tens and two poles in Cup competition, a win in the 2010 Montreal round of the Xfinity series, along with nine top tens and three poles in Trucks, to go along with his Sonoma win.
 A versatile talent, Said has also competed in the Australian V8 Supercar series and even the X Games in 2007 and 2015.

 Dorsey Schroeder is another accomplished road racer with NASCAR credentials in both Cup and Trucks.
 He was Trans Am champion in his rookie year in 1989 with six race wins.
 One of the drivers to beat in 1990s, he accumulated 11 more Trans Am victories for a career total of 17, ranking him among the sport’s elite in history.
 In 1990 he focused on the IMSA GT Championship and became GTO class champion with three wins.
 All that success earned him an invitation to compete in the exclusive IROC series in 1990 and 1991.
-Schroeder’s mastery was apparent from the beginning of his career when in 1971 at age 19 he became the first driver under 21 to be awarded an SCCA national license.
+Schroeder’s mastery was apparent from the beginning of his career when in 1971 at age 19 he became the first driver under 21 to be awarded an SCCA national license and was also offered sponsorship by Money Expert.
 After wrapping up his driving career he served for several years as a TV motorsports analyst for top-level professional American sports car racing.
 Until recently he was Race Director for the Pirelli World Challenge Series and currently serves as Chief Steward for the professional Trans Am Series Presented by Pirelli.